-- A thriving, high quality centre that meets the day-to-day needs of its residents, workers and visitors. - A centre that protects its 'village character' and compact size with high quality development in - A centre that prote the right places. - · A pedestrian oriented centre that is safe and easy to navigate. - A centre with well designed 'green' streetscapes and pedestrian connections linking key community nodes.
+- · A thriving, high quality centre that meets the day-to-day needs of its residents, workers and visitors. - A centre that protects its 'village character' and compact size with high quality development in the right places. - · A pedestrian oriented centre that is safe and easy to navigate. - A centre with well designed 'green' streetscapes and pedestrian connections linking key community nodes.